wifisensing/PicoScenes-Manual/source/installation.rst

 We recommend three multi-NIC installation methods.

 Mini PCI-E to PCI-E 1x adapter-based multi-NIC installation
-    With the help of the Mini PCI-E to PCI-E 1x adapter, you can install the QCA9300 and IWL5300 directly on the motherboard.
+    With the help of the `Mini PCI-E to PCI-E 1x adapter`, you can install the QCA9300 and IWL5300 NICs directly on the motherboard of the desktop PC.

-    However, although the motherboard typically offers 4-6 PCI-E slots, the number of PCI-E slots remaining is less than 3 because the graphic card, attached NVMe board, or 10GbE ethernet may occupy 2 or 3 slots.
+    However, although the motherboard typically offers 3-5 PCI-E slots, the remain number of PCI-E slots is usually less than 2 because the graphic card, attached NVMe board, or 10GbE ethernet may occupy 2 or 3 slots.

     To overcome this issue, you may choose the motherboard primarily designed for cryptocurrency mining, such as MSI B360-F Pro.
 These motherboards have more than a dozen of PCI-E 1x slots, and you can use *PCI-E slot riser* to install a Wi-Fi NIC for each of them.